pondersource/nextcloud-mfa-awareness/README.md

 cd nextcloud-mfa-awareness
 cd servers
 cp -r apache-php/tls .
-./setup.sh totp
+./setup-totp.sh
 ```

-Instead of 'totp' you can also run 'saml', 'webauthn' or 'gss'.
+Instead of 'setup-totp.sh' you can also run 'setup-saml.sh', or 'setup-gss.sh'.
+If you want to test webauthn then you'll have to use 'setup-with-tls.sh' (see below).

 If you're running this on a Windows host system, you can try `setup.bat` instead.